marketmuse/editor/README.md

 # toolbar( config )

-MMSEditor comes with a built-in toolbar that has primary rich text editing support out of the box, and could easily by configured / extended with custom functionality.
+MMS Editor comes with a built-in toolbar that has primary rich text editing support out of the box, and could easily by configured / extended with custom functionality.

 ### features